jschuemann/nBio_docs/Processes/Physics.rst

 correspondence between the Geant4-DNA physics constructors and the TOPAS modules is shown in the table below.
-Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules and plug these into TOPAS through the extensions interface, see `TOPAS physics list <https://topas.readthedocs.io/en/latest/extension-docs/physics.html>`_.
+Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules and plug these into TOPAS through the extensions interface, see `OpenTOPAS physics list <https://opentopas.readthedocs.io/en/latest/extension-docs/physics.html>`_.

 +-----------------------------+--------------------------------+----------------------------------------------------------------------------------------+